Bruce Campbell (gridiron football)

-Bruce Campbell (born May 25, 1988) is a former American football offensive tackle.
-He was drafted by the Oakland Raiders in the fourth round of the 2010 NFL Draft.
-He played college football at Maryland.
-He is the son of the late former Providence College basketball great Bruce "Soup" Campbell.
+Bruce Campbell (born May 25, 1988) is an American former professional football player who was an offensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Maryland Terrapins and was selected by the Oakland Raiders in the fourth round of the 2010 NFL draft.

-He has also been a member of the Carolina Panthers, New York Jets, Toronto Argonauts, and Saskatchewan Roughriders.
+He was also a member of the Carolina Panthers, New York Jets, Toronto Argonauts, and Saskatchewan Roughriders.

-Early years
+Early life

-Campbell originally attended Hyde Leadership School in New Haven, Connecticut, where he was a four-year letterman and never missed a game during his career.
+Campbell is the son of the late former Providence College basketball great Bruce "Soup" Campbell.
+Bruce originally attended Hyde Leadership School in New Haven, Connecticut, where he was a four-year letterman and never missed a game during his career.
 He played defensive end all four years and started at that spot and offensive tackle his last two years.
 Campbell had 50 tackles, including 4.5 quarterback sacks, while blocking two PATs and one punt as a junior, and recorded 70 tackles, including six sacks, two forced fumbles and one fumble recovery his senior season in 2005.
 He subsequently earned PrepStar All-American honors.

 Considered a four-star recruit by Rivals.com, Campbell was ranked as the No. 17 offensive tackle prospect in 2006.
 He chose Maryland over Michigan State, Nebraska, and Virginia.
 However, before enrolling at Maryland, Campbell spent a preparation year at Hargrave Military Academy.